 Reform 1: Embrace individualized education

-VELA, part of the Stand Together community, believes that sustainable change in education will come from the ground up.
+VELA, part of the Stand Together community, believes that sustainable change in education reform will come from the ground up.
 Through a vibrant network of education changemakers, VELA catalyzes a dynamic alternative education ecosystem by supporting community-driven innovation and accelerating the exploration of new frontiers in education.

 Reform 2: Offer a diverse range of learning options

 Education innovations are happening rapidly in the private education sector — fueled largely by disillusioned educators and parents.
 Scholarship programs like North Carolina’s Opportunity Scholarship and educational savings accounts like Arizona’s Empowerment Scholarship Account provide ways of financing and accessing tailored education options — whether public or private.
-Love Your School offers personalized support to families seeking alternative education models, empowering them to make informed choices and pursue the best education path for their children.

 Reform 3: Drive meaningful educational reform via advocacy and policy changes